manojgayala/POPL1/Language Manual.md

 ### StorageClass Specifiers
-These keywords specify the lifetime of a variable.`local` variables have a local lifetime and are allocated new storage each time execution control passes to the block in which they are defined.
+These keywords specify the lifetime and scope of a variable.`local` variables have a local lifetime and are allocated new storage each time execution control passes to the block in which they are defined.
 Also they cannot be accessed outside of that block.Variables named with `static` or `global` specifiers have a memory allocated and exist throughout the program.

 #### Syntax: